issa-project/issa-pipeline/environment/containers/README.md

 - to install the image and configure Virtuoso run [install-virtuoso.sh](vistuoso/install-virtuoso.sh) script.

 - to run the container invoke [run-virtuoso.sh](vistuoso/install-virtuoso.sh) script.

 - to access the SPARQL endpoint send HTTP request to `http://<host_name>:8890/sparql`.

 >:point_right: This container should not be stopped except for maintenance reasons.

+>:point_right: Each instance of ISSA knowledge graph requires a separate Virtuoso container.